 - MUST NOT appear anywhere on the manuscript: Author’s name

-- Short Story manuscript submissions must be an original, unplublished (print or electronic), un-posted, non-previous prize winner, work of fiction.
+- Short Story manuscript submissions must be an original, unpublished (print or electronic), un-posted, non-previous prize winner, work of fiction.

-- Entry fee payments via PayPal or Guest of PayPal must be paid at time of Registration/Application. *Check payments will be accepted.
+- Entry fee payments via PayPal or Guest of PayPal must be paid at time of Registration/Application.
+Check payments will be accepted.
 Mail to PO Box 947, Rancho Mirage, CA 92270-0947.
 Checks must be received prior to competition deadline.

-- Email your story or stories as a pdf or word doc attachment to Short Story Chairperson Kathy Bjork at firstname.lastname@example.org
+- Email your story or stories as a word doc attachment to Short Story Chairperson Kathy Bjork at email@example.com

 - At contest conclusion, manuscripts will be deleted.
 Critique of your work will not be provided.

 - Contestants give permission to distribute printed copies of the entry at the Day of New Works if the entry is awarded one of the top 3 prizes.